shewitt93/Django-React-Postrgres-TODO-app/README.md

 5. npm run dev to start react app

 # Next to do
+1. Styling

 2. Add database and models
+  - Must be user individual

 3. Add User authentication
+  - Allow users to only see their own dashboard
+  - email recovery/sign up/settings

 4. Add UI forms
+   - Completion of tasks
+   - more info, such as description/frequency etc?

+5. Implement testing via Pytest

+6. Add some form of graphical data of completions

 # This app uses